haardikdharma10/kubearmor-adapter/README.md

 # 4. Run main.go program
 go run main.go
 ```
-**Note:** Make sure you have the KubeArmor service running in the background.
+**Note:** Make sure you have the KubeArmor service running in the background before you run this command.
 If not, you can cd into `KubeArmor/KubeArmor` and run `make clean && make run`.

 ```sh
 # 5. Open a new terminal window and deploy the multiubuntu microservice.